wildfly-swarm/process-monitor/README.md

 ## Prerequisite

 You need the WildFly Swarm examples.
-Make sure they a refully build.
+Make sure they are fully build.

 ## Building the test driver